ebenezerkojofrimpong/Bike-Purchase-Analysis/README.md

 Outlined below are the key takeaways derived from the analysis of the data:

+1. The chart shows that across all income levels, more men than women were buying bikes and this is because the average income of males surpass that of females.

 ![Average Of Income Per Gender Segmented by Purchased Bike](Average_Of_Income.PNG)

 ![Average_Of_Income_Per_Gender](https://github.com/ziraefrimpong1/Excel_Project_1/assets/154938134/5dccff4d-0529-4eb8-8af0-cbf3ef98d48b)